 The user will choose from a list of hundreds of trees listed by Common name.
 The trees in our database are rated by their tolerance to root loss.

 Condition ratings can be obtained by one of several scales in use within the arboricultural industry.
 The International Society of Arboriculture (ISA) published an excellent scale in 1978 that still in use today (Journal of Arboriculture 4(11), November, 1978).
 Ratings within the PAE are to be: Excellent, Good, Good to Fair, Fair or Poor.
 Each is assigned a numerical value within the formula.

 The user will have to identify the season of impact based upon their geographical location.
-Impact is based upon climactic season when root loss occurs from root pruning, trenching, excavation or grading.

 The PAE calculates the square footage of CRZ, which is based upon the tree diameter and the resulting area of a circle.

 The user can further enhance the calculations by specifying how many sides of the root zone are impacted by the development.
 If three or more sides are impacted the chance of the tree surviving drops considerably, and may suggest that changes should be made to the proposed construction to protect more of the root system.

 Sign up for a limited FREE TRIAL of Tree Matrix and start eliminating the guesswork in your tree preservation efforts.